Apply now for May

 Who will teach you

 Dr Gülcan Garip is the Programme Co-Lead for MSc Psychology and teaches on the MSc Health Psychology.
-Gülcan is a registered Chartered Psychologist with the British Psychological Society (BPS), a registered Health Psychologist with the Health and Care Professions Council, a member of the BPS Division of Health Psychology, and Senior Fellow of the Higher Education Academy.
+Gülcan is a registered Chartered Psychologist with the British Psychological Society (BPS) and a registered Health Psychologist with the Health and Care Professions Council.

 Entry requirements